 Temporary workers and working holiday makers

-93. Residency as set out in subsection 6(1) applies in the same way to temporary workers and working holiday makers.
-While residency turns on its facts, some observations can be made about these groups.
+98. The residency tests set out in subsection 6(1) apply in the same way to temporary workers and working holiday makers.
+While residency turns on its facts, some observations can be made specific to these groups.

 Temporary workers